twisted/quotient/README.txt

    green.

+3. Create a Quotient product

+  * Mouse over the Admin tab in the top-left corner, a menu should drop down.
+  * Click the Products menu item
+  * Check all of the Quotient powerups which look interesting (or just check them all)
+  * Click the "Installable Powerups" button at the bottom to create a product with these powerups

-3. Create a Quotient signup
+4. Create a Quotient signup

 This allows users to sign up for accounts on your Mantissa server and have access to the Quotient offering.

+ * Mouse over the Admin tab again
- * Click on the Divmod icon in the top-left corner, a menu should appear.
+ * Click the Signups menu item
- * Follow the menu to Admin, then Signups
- * Check all of the benefactors
+ * Select the product created in step 3
  * Select the "Required User Information" signup type
  * Click the "Create Signup" button.

-4. Sign up for a Quotient-enabled account
+5. Sign up for a Quotient-enabled account

  * Logout of the admin@localhost account
  * Sign up as a new user